Topshogun/autosphere/README.md

 - `summary` (TEXT) - Auto-generated if not provided
 - `author` (TEXT NOT NULL)
 - `category` (TEXT NOT NULL) - CHECK constraint for AI/Design/Construction
+- `category` (TEXT NOT NULL) - CHECK constraint for all valid categories
 - `image_url` (TEXT) - Optional image URL
 - `slug` (TEXT NOT NULL UNIQUE) - Auto-generated from title
 - `published_date` (TIMESTAMPTZ NOT NULL)